awsdocs/amazon-redshift-developer-guide/doc_source/r_Type_conversion.md

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/redshift/latest/dg/r_Type_conversion.html)

 **Note**
 Implicit conversions between TIMESTAMPTZ, TIMESTAMP, DATE, or character strings use the current session time zone\.
 For information about setting the current time zone, see [timezone](r_timezone_config.md)\.
+The GEOMETRY data type can't be implicitly converted to any other data type\.
+For more information, see [CAST and CONVERT Functions](r_CAST_function.md)\.